jnozzi/cocoadev.com/markdown/QTMovieCategory.md

-Apple neglected a very simple method in General/QTMovie, that it actually supported in General/NSMovie: isPlaying.
+Apple neglected a very simple method in QTMovie, that it actually supported in NSMovie: isPlaying.
 It just returns whether or not the movie is currently playing.

 Header File

-@interface General/QTMovie (General/SimpleAccessorsAdditions)
+@interface QTMovie (SimpleAccessorsAdditions)

 - (BOOL)isPlaying;